BradleyCulley/bradleyculley.github.io/_posts/2024-broken-11-31-the-mirror.md

 <p>
     Growing up, there was a particular family ritual specific to the home.
-    When their mother and father, Edward and Barbara, bought the home, the realtor had showed them a special feature: a reflecting mirror in the back yard, a spyglass built into the wall, and an old wooden chair inside one of the hallways.
+    When their mother and father, Edward and Barbara, bought the home, the realtor had showed them a special feature: a reflecting mirror in the back yard, a sort of small glass porthole built into the wall, and an old wooden chair inside one of the hallways.
     The mirror, which is roughly the shape of the head of a spoon, sits atop a burnished silver pole.
     The pole pokes up from the lush green of the back lawn rather like a street lamp.
 </p>